Imago relationship therapy is a simple & powerful habit that can restore intimacy and love and save relationships

 More violence than love

-Also, like so many men I know, his life has been more characterized by psychological and physical violence than assertive, loving communication.
+Also, like so many men I know, the Pirate’s life has been more characterized by psychological and physical violence than assertive, loving communication.

 However, unlike so many men I know, he’s genuinely willing to work on his stuff.
-As I frequently point out, it’s not like I have this relationship stuff sorted.
-I’ve only learned to play nicely with my own species in the last five years.
+As I frequently point out, it’s not like I have this relationship stuff sorted myself.
+I feel I’ve only learned to play (slightly) nicely with my own species in the last five years.

-So, unsurprisingly, some relationship niggles were arising in our new-ish relationship.
-I was desperate to address them.
+So, unsurprisingly, some relationship niggles were arising in our new-ish relationship – which I was desperate to address.
 I know how corrosive to intimacy unaddressed issues can be.
-I tried discussing these issues with him to no avail, which compounded my frustrations.
-The inability to communicate effectively had me worried.
+However, I’d tried discussing these issues with him to no avail, which compounded my frustrations.
+This inability to communicate effectively had me worried – really worried.

 The Imago relationship technique

 Enter the Imago technique.
 It’s a basic counseling technique placed into a two-way structured dialogue.
-It’s designed for couples, but any configuration of humans can use it to improve the effectiveness of their communication: friends, flatmates, anyone.
+It’s designed for couples, but any configuration of humans can use it to improve the effectiveness of their communication: friends, flat mates, colleagues, anyone.

-Basically, the magic of the Imago technique, or dialogue, is it helps you actually listen to your partner while they talk, rather than using the time to formulate a defensive attack – like we usually do.
+Basically, the magic of the Imago technique, or dialogue, is it helps you actually listen to your partner while they talk, rather than using the time to think about what we are going to say next.
+And during conflict, rather than listening, we are often busy formulating a defensive attack,

 The power of feeling heard